-Katherine received her B.A. / B.M. in the Tufts / New England Conservatory double degree program, where she double majored in history and political science at Tufts (summa cum laude) and studied composition at NEC (academic honors).
-Her principal teachers were Kati Agócs, John McDonald, and Stratis Minakakis.
-She completed her M.M. at Yale School of Music as a Charles H. Ditson fellow, where she studied with Aaron Jay Kernis, Chris Theofanidis, and David Lang, and is currently pursuing her D.M.A. as a Dean's fellow at Columbia University, studying with Georg Haas and Fred Lerdahl.
-She is managed by Young Concert Artists Inc., where she is currently the 2017-2019 composer-in-residence.
+Katherine received her B.A. / B.M. in the Tufts / New England Conservatory double degree program, where she studied history and political science at Tufts (summa cum laude) and composition at NEC.
+Her research has been published in the History of European Ideas.
+Explorations of political philosophy, history, and the relationship of the artist to society remain an important part of her musical identity.
+She completed her M.M. at Yale School of Music as a Charles H. Ditson Fellow, where she studied with Aaron Jay Kernis, Chris Theofanidis, and David Lang, and is currently pursuing her D.M.A. as a Dean's Fellow at Columbia University, where her mentors include George Lewis, Georg Haas, Fred Lerdahl and Marcos Balter.

-Passionate about education at all levels, she is a faculty member of the Walden School in Dublin, New Hampshire and Bard College-Conservatory preparatory in the Hudson Valley.
+Passionate about education at all levels, she has been a faculty member of the Walden School in Dublin, New Hampshire and Bard College-Conservatory preparatory in the Hudson Valley.
 When not making or listening to music, Katherine enjoys cooking, playing with her cat, Zarathustra, various combinations of espresso and steamed milk, and the outdoors.